sadi-c/DevOps-Concepts/README.md

 Peer-to-peer meaning is the direct interaction between two computer systems within one network.
 Files can be shared directly between systems on the network without the need of a central server.
 In other words, each computer on a P2P network becomes a file server as well as a client.

 It is very common to see P2P network systems on local area networks, such as home networks, where each device can be synced with one another to share files.
 These systems can be created as wired or wireless networks where they use the same networking protocols as well as the same software to perform their functions.
 Schools and small businesses regularly take advantage of creating a P2P network system to share and access files among all users.

-A P2P network is extremely secure and hackers find them difficult to take down.
-Even if one device is shut down, the other devices continue to share their resources and communicate with one another, ensuring uptime is maximized.
-In order for the entire network to be shut down, each device would have to be taken down individually.

-P2P networks is they are extremely scalable.
-Any time you onboard a new employee and new devices, there is no need to perform central configurations to the primary server.
-And in regards to file sharing, the more devices you have connected, the faster files can be shared.

 Advantages: